 AZAdvances’ investments into Arizona life science companies, at the direction of the AZAdvances trustees, can serve as a first institutional investor for local companies and provide syndication support to additional local and out of state investment partners.

 AZAdvances’ endowment model also provides a steady stream of investment capital inside the state so that the peaks and valleys of traditional venture fund structures can be avoided.
-In addition, through AZAdvances’ support of incubators and accelerators across Arizona’s life science innovation ecosystem, entrepreneurs are better supported and more likely to succeed.
+In addition, through AZAdvances’ support of the incubators and accelerators within Arizona’s life science innovation ecosystem, entrepreneurs are better supported and more likely to succeed.

 Image Source: Source: TEConomy Partners for the Flinn Foundation Arizona Bioscience Roadmap Update (2018)

 What are some of the types of programs that can be supported by AZAdvances?